This is the multi-page printable view of this section. Click here to print.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

 Table.
-Import Dashboard Items
+Dashboard edit items

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.